The UK government does not encourage trade with, or investment in Iran, and has withdrawn all commercial support for trade.

 However, many of the restrictions against Iran are prohibitions.
 That means that there is a complete ban on supply to Iran.
 Licences will not normally be issued where there is a prohibition in place.
 While there are some limited exemptions to the prohibitions, the ECO would expect to issue an export licence only in exceptional circumstances in line with the relevant exemption and after careful assessment on a case-by-case basis against the Criteria.

-Licences for items listed on Annex III of Council Regulation (EU) No 267/2012 (previously Annex IV of Council Regulation 961/2010) will only be issued in exceptional circumstances as announced by Mark Prisk, Minister of State for Business and Enterprise on 9 November 2010.
+Licences for items listed on Annex III of Council Regulation (EU) No 267/2012 (previously Annex IV of Council Regulation 961/2010) will only be issued in exceptional circumstances as announced on 9 November 2010.
 For more details, download Notice to Exporters 2010/40 about change to licensing policy of Annex IV listed items.

 Further licensing guidance